benjypng/logseq-mergepages-plugin/README.md

 # Warning

 This plugin deletes pages that have been merged to the main page.
-A feature to not delete pages, but create aliases instead is coming soon.
+A feature to create aliases is coming soon.

 # Installation